oraccc/Improving-Rumor-Detection-with-User-Comments/README.md

   * tensorflow 2.0.0
   * transformers 4.9.2

+---

 ### 3. Implemetation Guide

 There are two jupyter notebooks in each folder.
 The *"Data_Preprocess.ipynb"* notebook converted the original dataset (i.e., Ma-Weibo and PHEME) to *"raw_data.csv"* files, while the *"Rumour_BERT.ipynb"* performed the rumour detection and binary (i.e., *'rumour'* or *'non-rumour'*) classification task.
 The specific introduction is as follows.

 * **Data_Preprocess.ipynb**

   * This notebook preprocessed the original dataset and generated a *".csv"* file in *"./data"'* folder.
   * A **'raw_data.csv'** file has already been generated in each folder in [datasets download link](https://drive.google.com/drive/folders/1o430G2HXg9k5cWCOkPwmhOT_7boUii8i?usp=sharing), so you may alternatively skip this notebook after download the dataset and proceed to *"Rumour_BERT.ipynb"*.

   ---

 * **Rumour_BERT.ipynb**

   There are 7 steps in this jupyter notebook, the final result is in Step 6 (RoBERT) and Step 7 (ToBERT) output, measured with four indicators (i.e., *accuracy*, *precision*, *recall* and *f1-score*).

   * Step 1: Process the *"raw_data.csv"* and generate the original train and test data.

   * Step 2: Define and construct the BERT model for text classification.

   * Step 3 & 4: Fine-tune, train and evaluate the BERT model.

   * Step 5: Get the text embeddings and prepare datas for the final classification model.

   * Step 6: Construct, train and evaluate the **RoBERT** (Recurrence over BERT).

   * Step 7: Construct, train and evaluate the **ToBERT** (Transformer over BERT).

     ---

   *Some Extra Explanations:*

   - *The accuracy result in Step 4 is only for the BERT model, it is **NOT** the final result.*
-  - *You could alternatively use my own "pre-trained"  BERT models so you don't have to train and fine-tune the BERT model again, and only need to evaluate the RoBERT and ToBERT part, which could save you a lot of time :)*
+  - *You could alternatively use my own "pre-trained"  BERT models so you don't have to train and fine-tune the BERT model again.*
     - *Place my trained model (links above) in "**./trained_models**" folder.*
     - ***Skip Step 3 & Step 4**.*